 Prior to granting credit, the Company performs credit evaluations of its customers' financial condition, and generally does not require collateral from its customers.
 The Company will provide an allowance for doubtful accounts when collections become doubtful.
-The allowance for doubtful accounts at December 31, 2018 and 2017 was \$38,000 and \$29,000, respectively.
+The allowance for doubtful accounts as of each of December 31, 2020 and 2019 was less than \$0.1 million.